Atomic Runbook: Search File Hash Process Events in Chronicle#

 If

-is not specified, the search might be very broad.
-Consider defaulting tometadata.event_type = "PROCESS_LAUNCH"
+additional_query_termsis not specified, the search might be very broad.
+Consider defaulting tometadata.event_type = "PROCESS_LAUNCH"if looking for executions.

 Metrics Collection Points#